 Raising children, especially when they’re young, is a full-time job in itself.
 It can be difficult enough to combine it with earning money, let alone studying as well.
 However, studying may be the only way to improve the situation, or it may be an important personal ambition that just can’t be put off any longer.
 The good news is that it’s getting easier and easier to do, because educational institutions are increasingly aware that there are a lot of people out there who can’t take the traditional route of visiting a campus nine to five for several years.
-It’s now much simpler to access alternatives, and to do so at any stage in life, regardless of personal circumstances.
+It’s now much simpler to access alternatives like the online nursing program at this school, and to do so at any stage in life, regardless of personal circumstances.

 One of the earliest solutions to emerge to this type of problem was the setting up of evening classes, making it possible to study after work.
 This can be challenging for parents, but it works where there’s a partner, relative, or reliable babysitter available.
 It provides the opportunity to connect directly with other learners who are often in similar situations and can share tips on how to manage.
 In urban areas, it may also provide access to the facilities of major educational institutions, such as libraries and computing equipment.
 For those who are only able to fit in a couple of hours per week, it can still be a useful bridging route into other types of education.
 It’s even possible to take high school-level courses like this, so people who failed to graduate from high school can still get back into the process of formal learning and certification.